 During my very first few days in Istanbul, it seemed that everyone I met could ‘help’ me in some way.
 Need a job?
 Need a place to stay?
 Need a carpet?
 Everyone offered up their assistance and if they couldn’t help, they had someone they would and did introduce me to.
 I heard that nearly 80% of Turks genuinely say they want to help you and then maybe about 20% of those actually do help you in some way.
 But, if nothing else, they will certainly sit down to share some Turkish tea with you.
 In my few weeks here, many opportunities seemed to materialize out of thin air and since this city isn’t cheap, I spontaneously decided it was time to ‘get local’ again, find myself some work, and become a temporary Istanbulite.

-I’ve learned that word-of-mouth goes a long way here and Turkish life seems like a big game of “Six Degrees of Kevin Bacon” (by the way, I used to be just one degree—I met him and interviewed him at my former ABC job and now I’m two degrees because he lives in my friend Mark’s apartment complex in LA, which means you, dear reader, are now just three degrees from the “Footloose” king).
+I’ve learned that word-of-mouth goes a long way here and Turkish life seems like a big game of “Six Degrees of Kevin Bacon” (by the way, I used to be just one degree—I met him and interviewed him at my former ABC job and now I’m two degrees because he lives in my friend Mark’s apartment complex in Los Angeles, which means you, dear reader, are now just three degrees from the “Footloose” king).
 Everyone knows someone who, if they can’t help you, ultimately introduces you to someone who can.
 It seems everything in Turkey is about relationships and who you know.
 While Americans like a ‘let’s get down to business’ attitude, me included, Turks want to take time to really get to know you as a person and develop a more personal connection.
 And they certainly aren’t shy about asking you the questions that, in America, would be downright rude.
 “How old are you?
 How much do you weigh?
 Can you send a picture with your resume?”

 One of my very first nights in the touristy yet charming Sultanahmet, the old part of the city, I met a skinny, chain smoking, cute restaurant host with big brown eyes named Yusuf.
 Like many other Kurds from Eastern Turkey (near the Iran and Iraq borders), he had come to Istanbul for a better life and better work.